ChrisWhealy/DistributedSystemNotes/Lecture 10.md

 * *"I'm going to pretend to crash"*, or
 * *"I'm not going to respond to certain messages from certain other processes"*, or
-* *I'm deliberately going to swap my responses to two different process around*
+* *I'm deliberately going to mislead two processes by swapping my responses around*

 Any process communicating with `B` will be unable to determine the true cause of such behaviour.